Wilson's snipe

 Wilson's snipe (Gallinago delicata) is a small, stocky shorebird.
-The genus name gallinago is New Latin for a woodcock or snipe from Latin gallina, "hen" and the suffix -ago, "resembling".
-The specific delicata is Latin for "dainty".
+The generic name Gallinago is Neo-Latin for a woodcock or snipe from Latin gallina, "hen" and the suffix -ago, "resembling".
+The specific name delicata is Latin for "dainty".

 This species was considered to be a subspecies of the common snipe (G. gallinago) until 2003 when it was given its own species status, though not all authorities recognized this immediately.
 Wilson's snipe differs from the latter species in having a narrower white trailing edge to the wings, and eight pairs of tail feathers instead of the typical seven of the common snipe.
 Its common name commemorates the American ornithologist Alexander Wilson.

 Description

 Adults are 23–28 cm in length with a 39–45 cm wingspan.
 Weight ranges from 2.8–5.2 oz.
 They have short greenish-grey legs and a very long straight dark bill.
 The body is mottled brown on top and pale underneath.
 They have a dark stripe through the eye, with light stripes above and below it.
 The wings are pointed.